-Ability to design a system, component or process to meet desired needs.
+Ability to design solutions for complex engineering problems and systems, components or processes to meet desired needs

-Ability to design and conduct experiments, as well as to analyze and interpret data.
+Ability to conduct investigation into complex problems as well as to analyze and interpret data.

-Ability to use techniques, skills and modern engineering tools necessary for engineering practices
+Ability to use techniques, skills and modern engineering tools necessary for complex engineering practices so as to be easily adaptable to industrial needs.

-Ability to demonstrate the social, cultural, global and environmental responsibilities of a professional engineer.
+Understanding of the social, cultural, global and environmental responsibilities of a professional engineer.

-Ability to demonstrate entrepreneurship, the process of innovation and the need for sustainable development of the environment.
+Ability to understand entrepreneurship, the process of innovation and the need for environmental and sustainable development

-Understanding of professional and ethical responsibilities and commitment to the community.
+Ability to understand the professional and ethical responsibilities and commitment to the community.